danielperna84/custom_homematic/README.md

 Advanced setups might consider this:

 This integration starts a local XmLRPC server within HA, which automatically selects a free port or uses the optionally defined callback port.
 This means that the CCU must be able to start a new connection to the system running HA and to the port.
 So check the firewall of the system running HA (host/VM) to allow communication from the CCU.
+This Traffic (state updates) is always unencrypted.
 If running HA on docker it is recommended to use `network_mode: host`, or specify [callback host/port](https://github.com/danielperna84/custom_homematic#callback_host-and-callback_port).

 ### Authentication